jmmarco/task-tracker/README.md

 To run this project, follow these steps:

 1. Clone the repository: `git clone https://github.com/jmmarco/task-tracker.git`
-2. Navigate to the project directory: `cd lodgify-task-tracker`
+2. Navigate to the project directory: `cd task-tracker`
 3. Install the dependencies: `npm install`
 4. Locate the file `.env.example` in the root of the project and rename it to `.env`.
 Update and save the entry with the correct value for the API URL.
 In this case, it should be: